YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 | add_db_key.sh                  | Adds a key to the master key file.                                                                                                                                                                   |
 +--------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-The plugin interface that YottaDB/GT.M expects is defined in gtmcrypt_interface.h.
+The plugin interface that YottaDB expects is defined in gtmcrypt_interface.h.
 Never modify this file - it defines the interface that the plugin must provide.

 A Makefile to build and install each of the encryption plugin libraries.
 The Makefile conforms to the regular use pattern of "make && make install && make clean".
 Building the reference plugin libraries requires a compiler and development libraries for GPG and OpenSSL.
 Different computing platforms may use different file extensions for shared libraries, including .sl and .dll.
 This document uses .so for readability, but the actual name may vary on your platform.